-If you’re approaching retirement and living in a home you’ve owned for a while, it could be your biggest asset.
+If you’re approaching retirement and at least part-own your home, it could be your biggest asset.

 - What is equity release?

 - The downsides to equity release

 - Alternatives to equity release